New Moon on

 Moon after ascending node

-4 days after ascending node on 2 April 2027 at 10:17 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 15 April 2027 at 16:31 in ♌ Leo.
+4 days after ascending node on 2 April 2027 at 10:17 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 15 April 2027 at 16:31 in ♌ Leo.

 Moon before northern standstill

-8 days since the previous standstill on 28 March 2027 at 17:43 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.526°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠27.412° at the point of next northern standstill on 11 April 2027 at 19:29 in ♊ Gemini.
+8 days since the last southern standstill on 28 March 2027 at 17:43 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.526° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠27.412° at the point of next northern standstill on 11 April 2027 at 19:29 in ♊ Gemini.

 Sun-Moon-Earth syzygy